lackhove/lackhove.github.io/content/blog/selfhosting/index.md

 date = 2025-10-10
 +++

-## History

 When the Raspberry Pi launched in 2012, I was lucky enough to snatch one of the first batches.
 This is when I caught the self-hosting bug.
+At that time, I was a student with ample spare time and few responsibilities.
+I viewed self-hosting as a way to reduce my dependency on the cloud (a.k.a. other people's computers) and take back ownership of my data, but most importantly, as a technology playground.
+Thirteen years later, I have a day job and a family.
+The server now runs crucial applications like home automation and provides services my extended family depends on.
+This creates a clear conflict: The demand for high availability clashes directly with my limited spare time to maintain it.
+For this core server, its raison d'être has shifted entirely from a playground to an essential, reliable utility.
+I can still keep my Raspberry Pis for fun and experimentation, but they are not part of anything crucial.
+Ultimately, I want to be the one to decide when I spend time on my hobby projects, not some mandatory update or software release schedule.

+My ultimate solution truly boils down to just one thing: reducing complexity.
+This article chronicles my thirteen-year journey chasing that singular goal, detailing the traps I fell into along the way.
+I'll give you a tour of my current  setup - a stack engineered specifically to eliminate maintenance chores: A mini-ITX server with almost no moving parts, PiKVM for dedicated out-of-band management, openSUSE MicroOS providing an immutable, auto-updating OS and Podman for secure, systemd-integrated rootless containers.
+This system is designed to run itself, not me.

+## History

  From that moment on, my requirements, experience, and setup evolved significantly, though not always in sync.
 As it turns out, the needs of a student with plenty of spare time and hardly any responsibilities were quite different from having a family and a day job thirteen years later.

 As far as I recall, the milestones were the following: